caletrapped/caletrapped/README.md

 .
 I'm a minor and wont specify my age ifykyk tbh

 .
 Don't be freaky w me unless close

 .
 Stop making my friends uncomfortable brah u ain't funny no one is laughing over your freaky shit ._.
-[Directed at no one]
+[Directed at no one in particular it's in general]

 ---
 ![](https://i.pinimg.com/736x/33/25/07/332507c308baed6291f4fd9396e7037f.jpg)